bonolobr/bookstore-app/README.md

 ## Usage <a name="usage"><a>

-1. When you run the proprgam, the the menu provides various options from which you can select.
+1. When you run the program, the menu provides various options from which you can select.

   <img width="1010" alt="Screenshot 2023-06-02 at 20 18 45" src="https://github.com/bonolobr/bookstore-app/assets/127111801/fa4c25af-5bd3-4306-8763-c6638b9b2d07">